primatejs/primate/docs/guide/hooks.md

 **Precondition** none

-This hook allows modules to compile server-side files into JavaScript.
-Is it particularly useful for [frontend frameworks][frontend-frameworks] which use their own domain-specific languages (React's `.jsx`, Vue's `.vue` (SFC), Svelte's `.svelte` etc.), to be served through server-side rendering.
+This hook allows modules to compile server-side components into JavaScript.
+Is it particularly useful for [frontend frameworks][frontend-frameworks] which use their own domain-specific languages (React's `.jsx`, Vue's `.vue` (SFC), Svelte's `.svelte` etc.) to be served through server-side rendering.

-This hook receives the app object as its first and the next subscriber as its second parameter.
+This hook receives the app as its first and the next subscriber as its second parameter.

 ## publish